 Duncan Black's neighborhood was majority black before the redevelopment that brought him in.
 It's now 67% White and 12% black.
 Remember that every time he posts something on the overt racism of others.
-[I never checked the sourcing at Wikipedia.
-I always have, but not with this.
-My mistake]
+[The stats are from Wikipedia and unsourced.
+This seems to confirm them]

 But to live variously cannot simply be a gift, endowed by an accident of birth; it has to be a continual effort, continually renewed.
 I felt this with force the night of the election.
 I was at a lovely New York party, full of lovely people, almost all of whom were white, liberal, highly educated, and celebrating with one happy voice as the states turned blue.
 Just as they called Iowa my phone rang and a strident German voice said: “Zadie!
 Come to Harlem!
 It’s vild here.
 I’m in za middle of a crazy Reggae bar—it’s so vonderful!
 Vy not come now!”"But to live variously cannot simply be a gift, endowed by an accident of birth; it has to be a continual effort, continually renewed."

 I mention he was German only so we don’t run away with the idea that flexibility comes only to the beige, or gay, or otherwise marginalized.
 Flexibility is a choice, always open to all of us.
 (He was a writer, however.
 Make of that what you will.)